akylrum/Pages/_posts/2024-7-26-How-To-Spine.md

 ---
 layout: post
 title: How to spine for optimization
+image: \images\howtospine\exportsettings.png
+excerpt: "A set of knight character assets for your game projects."
 ---

 Several month ago I wrote a little page about spine optimization for very small games.